palantir/terraform-provider-palantir-foundry/docs/index.md

 Manage your Palantir Foundry enrollment.

-This provider is currently in ALPHA and is not intended for production use.

 In order to use this provider with your Foundry instance, you will need to provision client credentials for a service user.
 You can follow the [instructions here](https://www.palantir.com/docs/foundry/platform-security-third-party/register-3pa) to register a third-party application on your Foundry instance and then use the [instructions here](https://www.palantir.com/docs/foundry/platform-security-third-party/writing-oauth2-clients#client-credentials-grant) to set up your client credentials.

 ```terraform